 6. Point to pages in the same language

 If you’re using hreflang and have similar web pages in more than one language, be sure that when you use a canonical tag, you point to a URL in the same language.
 So if you have German and English web pages tagged with the appropriate hreflang tags, and you want to add a canonical tag to a German page, it should link to another German page, not an English page.

 How to Find & Fix Rel Canonical Problems

 Since sending clear signals to search engines makes it easier for people to find your website, it’s important to run regular audits to find and fix any issues related to canonical tags.

 Recommended Tools for Site Audits

 These site audit tools will highlight any canonical errors they find on your site so you can address them appropriately.

-Common Canonicalization Problems & How to Solve Them
+Common Canonical SEO Problems & How to Solve Them

-Here are a few examples of issues that might come up when running a site audit along with some simple fixes.
+Here are a few canonical tag example issues that might come up when running a site, audit along with some simple fixes.

 1 – No redirect or canonical to HTTPS homepage from HTTP version